AlgoSnippets/simple_lstm/README.md

 - The CSV file must have at least a 'Close' column.
 - This project is for educational purposes and does not constitute financial advice.

+- This code is for educational and research purposes only.
+Not investment advice.